 - Proposed closing date

-Be mindful that if a buyer is relying on lender financing, the property has to be appraised.
-Any shortfall between the purchase price and appraised value will have to be made up somewhere, or the deal could fall apart.
+Be mindful that if a buyer is relying on lender financing, the property will have to be appraised.
+If there’s any shortfall between the purchase price and appraised value will have to be made up somewhere, or the deal could fall apart.

-Additionally, if the buyer has negotiated any credits to be paid at closing for repairs or closing costs, the seller will pay those too.
+Some other closing costs commonly paid by the seller include transfer taxes, recording fees and outstanding liens.
+Additionally, if the buyer has negotiated any credits to be paid at closing — to cover repairs, for example — the seller will pay those, too.
 Your real estate agent or the closing agent should provide you with a complete list of costs you’ll be responsible for at the closing table.
-While the buyer typically pays a bulk of closing costs, anywhere from 2 percent to 4 percent of the sales price, be aware that you might have to pay some fees, too.

-The good news is, many home sellers won’t owe taxes on profits from the sale of their primary home.
+The good news is that you may not owe the IRS taxes on your profits from the sale.
+It depends on whether it was your primary residence, how long you lived there and how much you make on the sale.
 If you’ve owned and lived in your home for at least two out of the previous five years before selling it, then you will not have to pay taxes on any profit up to $250,000.
 For married couples, the amount you can exclude from taxes increases to $500,000.
-However, if your profit from the home sale is greater than that, you need to report it to the IRS on your tax return as a capital gain.
+If your profit from the home sale is greater than that, though, you’ll need to report it to the IRS as a capital gain.

-There’s lots of paperwork needed to properly document a home sale.
-Organize it all in one place to help things go more quickly.
-Some of the main documents you’ll need to gather include:
+Lots of paperwork is needed to properly document a home sale, so keep it organized all in one place to help things go more quickly.
+Your agent can help you make sure you’ve got everything you need.
+Some of the main documents you’ll need to compile include:

 - Property survey, certificate of occupancy and certificates of compliance with local codes